 One of the most popular things to do in Queenstown definitely has to be hiking.
 The town is surrounded by literally hundreds of hiking trails that wind and weave their way through the mountains.

-From short hour long trails to the harder full-day mountain summits, there is a hike in Queenstown for everyone!
+From short to long trails to the harder full-day mountain summits, there is a hike in Queenstown for everyone!

 In the winter, some of these trails can be dangerous.
 However, there are plenty of other trails that you can hike all year round.
 Some of the best and most scenic ones are: